ArieSR91/install-debian/README.md

 ##### The above process is to add Kali Linux repository and changed Debian to Kali Linux
 ### ------------------------------------------
 ## Kali Linux
+After Debian is changed to Kali Linux\
-Do update & upgrade
+do the update & upgrade command

-follow this step to install GUI \
+follow this step to install Kali Linux GUI \
 $ apt install xfce4 tigervnc-standalone-server dbus-x11